This topic provides basic instructions for app developers troubleshooting On-Demand RabbitMQ® for PCF.

 cf service SERVICE-INSTANCE-NAME --guidto retrieve the GUID of the instance, which is useful for debugging.

-Retrieve the GUID of your service instance with command
+Retrieve the GUID of your service instance with the command

 cf service YOUR-SERVICE-INSTANCE --guid.